-FÁS will endeavour to have in place before commencement of training any appropriate specialist equipment/adaptation that a disabled trainee may require, if prior notice has been given.
+FAS will endeavour to have in place before commencement of training any appropriate specialist equipment/adaptation that a disabled trainee may require, if prior notice has been given.
 Any such requirements should be discussed with your Employment Services Officer.

-Redundancy & Apprentices
+Redundancy and Apprentices

-FÁS with the support of the Social Partners is providing a temporary Employer Based Redundant Apprentice Rotation Scheme for apprentices who have been made redundant due to the reduction in activity in the Construction Industry.
+FÁS, with the support of the Social Partners, is providing a temporary Employer Based Redundant Apprentice Rotation Scheme for apprentices who have been made redundant due to the reduction in activity in the construction industry.

-The current scheme will run until December 2009.
 Contact FÁS for more information.